ijlee2/UT-Coding-Boot-Camp/homework/hw11/README.md

 1. On Heroku, you can use either [ClearDB](https://devcenter.heroku.com/articles/cleardb) or [JawsDB](https://devcenter.heroku.com/articles/jawsdb).
 Both provide a free-tier option.

-For JawsDB, type `heroku addons:create jawsdb`, then `heroku config:get JAWSDB_URL` to find (in the order of appearance) your user name, password, host name, port number, and default schema.
+For JawsDB, type `heroku addons:create jawsdb`, then `heroku config:get JAWSDB_URL` to find (in the order of appearance) your username, password, hostname, port number, and default schema.

 ![How to Configure Database: Step 1](readme/how_to_configure_database_step1.png?raw=true)